Putin's plan to use "winter as a weapon of war"

 Putin wins and we have to ensure that Ukraine prevails as a sovereign and independent nation.”

-After addressing the situation in Ukraine, Stoltenberg noted that, during Wednesday’s session, they will discuss resilience and how to deal with the challenges posed by China’s coercive policies and actions.
+After addressing the situation in Ukraine, Stoltenberg noted that, during Wednesday’s session, They will discuss resilience and how to meet the challenges posed by China’s coercive policies and actions.

 In addition, they will meet with the foreign ministers of Georgia, Moldova and Bosnia-Herzegovina to express the allies’ “strong support” for those partners, and will address the security situation in the Western Balkans and Black Sea regions.